Tiendil/world-builders-2023/categorical-analysis/presentation/body.md

 ## Conflicts

-1. Old ways vs new ways: civilization on the edge of phase shift because of disruptive changes
+1. Old ways vs new ways<br/><small>Civilization on the edge of phase shift because of disruptive changes</small>
 2. Institutions & organizations vs each other
 3. Personal-level conflicts